pulumi/pulumi-hugo/themes/default/content/blog/announcing-pulumi-up-2022/index.md

 **Two Tracks**: Choose from two session tracks that are designed for Practitioners and Engineering Leaders, in addition to the keynote and main stage presentations.

-**Inaugural Community Summit**: Connect and engage with Pulumi practitioners from around the world --- from the comfort of your home.
+**Inaugural Community Summit**: Connect and engage with Pulumi practitioners from around the world---from the comfort of your home.
 We are hosting a Community Summit on May 5 featuring lightning talks and discussions.

 **Workshops**: Get hands-on with Pulumi and cloud engineering in 1-hour workshops that will cover the fundamentals of Infrastructure as Code as well as more advanced subjects for experienced Pulumi users.

 ## Join us on May 4 and 5!

 [Register for PulumiUP and the Community Summit now]({{< relref "/pulumi-up" >}})!
-We will send you updates on the final agenda and speakers, and post-event updates such as session recordings and upcoming events.
+We will send you updates on the final agenda and speakers and post-event updates such as session recordings and upcoming events.